shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-discover-assess.md

 ## Explanation of Components

 - **Azure Migrate Appliance:** A virtual appliance deployed in the on-premises environment.
-It connects to on-prem servers, collects metadata (such as server configurations, performance metrics, and database details), and securely sends this data to Azure for analysis.
+It connects to on-premises servers, collects metadata (such as server configurations, performance metrics, and database details), and securely sends this data to Azure for analysis.

 - **Azure Migrate Project:** A centralized service in the Azure portal that organizes and manages the discovery, assessment, and migration workflows.
 It processes data from the Azure Migrate Appliance to generate readiness reports and migration plans.